LibreVR/Revive/README.md

 3. Extract the patch in that folder, it will overwrite `LT_Data\Plugins\OVRPlugin.dll` so make sure you have a backup.

-4. Make sure SteamVR is running and then start `LT.exe`, for convenience you can also add `LT.exe` as a non-steam game to your SteamVR dashboard.
+4. Make sure SteamVR is running and then start `LT.exe`.

 ## Oculus Dreamdeck